j0shValdez/Devices-Exposed-to-Internet-Brute-Froce-attack/README.md

 _**Project Overview**_:

-In this threat hunting lab, I investigated a Windows Virtual Machine (VM) (windows-target-1) that was unintentionally exposed to the internet, using Microsoft Defender for Endpoint.
-I developed a hypothesis that brute-force login attempts may have occurred and used KQL to analyze logon activity.
+In this threat hunting lab, I investigated a **Windows Virtual Machine (VM)** (`windows-target-1`) that was unintentionally exposed to the internet, using **Microsoft Defender for Endpoint**.
+I developed a hypothesis that **brute-force login attempts** may have occurred and used **KQL** to analyze logon activity.
 My investigation revealed multiple failed login attempts from suspicious external IP addresses, but no signs of successful unauthorized access.
-As a result, I recommended and implemented stronger access controls, including restricting RDP access, updating Network Security Group (NSG) rules, and enabling account lockout policies to prevent future exposure and attacks.
+As a result, I recommended and implemented stronger access controls, including **restricting RDP access**, updating **Network Security Group (NSG) rules**, and **enabling account lockout policies** to prevent future exposure and attacks.

 > **Hypothesis:** During the time the device was unknowingly exposed to the internet, it’s possible that someone could have brute-force logged into it, especially since some older devices lacked account lockout policies for excessive failed login attempts.
 ---